awsdocs/aws-certificate-user-guide/doc_source/acm-bestpractices.md

 **Important**
 Regardless of the actions you take to opt out of certificate transparency logging, your certificate might still be logged by any client or individual that has access to the public or private endpoint to which you bind the certificate\.
 However, the certificate won't contain a signed certificate timestamp \(SCT\)\.
 Only the issuing CA can embed an SCT in a certificate\.

-Beginning April 30 2018, Google Chrome will stop trusting public SSL/TLS certificates that are not recorded in a certificate transparency log\.
-Therefore, beginning April 24 2018, the Amazon CA will start publishing all new certificates and renewals to at least two public logs\.
+As of April 30 2018, Google Chrome no longer trusts public SSL/TLS certificates that are not recorded in a certificate transparency log\.
+Therefore, beginning April 24 2018, the Amazon CA began publishing all new certificates and renewals to at least two public logs\.
 Once a certificate has been logged, it cannot be removed\.
 For more information, see [Certificate Transparency Logging](acm-concepts.md#concept-transparency)\.

 Logging is performed automatically when you request a certificate or when a certificate is renewed, but you can choose to opt out\.
 Common reasons for doing so include concerns about security and privacy\.
 For example, logging internal host domain names gives potential attackers information about internal networks that would otherwise not be public\.
 In addition, logging could leak the names of new or unreleased products and websites\.